Katherine Venturo-Conerly

 Biography

-I am a third-year doctoral student at the Harvard Laboratory for Youth Mental Health and the Co-Founder and Scientific Director of the Shamiri Institute.
-The Shamiri Institute is a 501(c)3 non-profit dedicated to developing, testing, and disseminating scalable mental health and wellness interventions for youth in Kenya; the Shamiri Institute has raised over three million USD and provided programming to over ten thousand youth.
-I graduated Phi Beta Kappa from Harvard College in 2020 with an A.B. in psychology, a minor in global health and health policy, and a language citation in Spanish.
-Additionally, I am passionate about statistics and have taught courses in statistics (using R) and research methods.
+I am a fifth-year doctoral student at the Harvard Laboratory for Youth Mental Health and the Co-Founder and Scientific Director of the Shamiri Institute.
+The Shamiri Institute is a 501(c)3 non-profit dedicated to developing, testing, and disseminating scalable mental health and wellness interventions for youth in Kenya.
+Through dedicated efforts of over 50 full-time staff, over 2,000 part-time staff, and many other collaborators, the Shamiri Institute has raised over five million USD and provided programming to over one hundred and thirty thousand youth.

-My professional aims are twofold: 1) to conduct applied, community-based research on psychotherapies for youth (i.e., children and adolescents) to improve quality and accessibility of youth clinical care, and 2) to deliver evidence-based, yet flexible and individualized, clinical care in community settings to youth and their families.
+As a youth global mental health researcher and entrepreneur, my professional aims are twofold: 1) to conduct applied, community-partnered research on psychotherapies for youth (i.e., children and adolescents) to improve quality and accessibility of youth clinical care, and 2) to deliver at scale evidence-based, yet flexible and individualized, clinical care in community settings to youth and their families.
 I work toward these aims primarily through research in the United States and in Kenya.
-Much of my research involves studying the effectiveness of treatment elements and features using multiple methods.
-To this end, I am currently studying decision making about treatment elements in modular psychotherapies such as MATCH using multi-level models and statistical learning, studying the effectiveness of individual treatment elements in the Shamiri Wellness Intervention in a randomized controlled trial, and studying the effects of a single treatment principle (practicing the opposite) using ecological momentary assessment.
-I have also conducted several meta-analyses and systematic reviews to assess existing literature on youth psychotherapies.
+Much of my research involves studying the effectiveness and moderators of treatment components using multiple methods.
+To this end, I am currently funded by a National Institute of Mental Health National Research Service Award to study decision making about treatment elements in modular psychotherapies such as MATCH using multi-level models and statistical learning.
+I am also studying the effectiveness of individual treatment elements in the Shamiri Wellness Intervention in a randomized controlled trial, working to design novel interventions and delivery systems in Kenyan high schools, and studying the effects of treatment principles using ecological momentary assessment.
+Finally, I have conducted several meta-analyses and systematic reviews to assess existing literature on youth psychotherapies.

-As a clinical psychology graduate student, and as a researcher focused on provision of therapies in community settings, I also work directly with children and adolescents and their caregivers to provide assessment and intervention services, and have conducted clinical trainings for high school graduate lay-providers through the Shamiri Institute.
+As a clinical psychology graduate student, and as a researcher focused on provision of therapies in community settings, I also work directly with children and adolescents, their caregivers, and community-based professionals and lay-providers, to provide assessment and intervention services.
+In all of my clinical and research work, health equity, diversity, justice, and community partnership are of high priority, and I aim in my work to acknowledge and understand the role of context and life circumstances in mental health, illness, and treatment.
 Finally, I am passionate about mentoring and aim to provide high quality mentorship to individuals with a variety of personal characteristics and professional goals and interests.

 Download my CV.